jaydenseric/next-graphql-react/readme.md

 ### function withGraphQLReact

-A higher-order React component to decorate a Next.js custom `App` component in `pages/_app.js` for [`graphql-react`](https://npm.im/graphql-react), enabling descendant GraphQL operations with server side rendering and client side data hydration.
+A Next.js custom `App` React component decorator that returns a higher-order React component that enables the [`graphql-react`](https://npm.im/graphql-react) React hooks within children for loading and caching data that can be server side rendered and hydrated on the client.

-It also forwards HTTP [`Link`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) headers with the following `rel` parameters from GraphQL responses received when [`ssr`](https://github.com/jaydenseric/graphql-react#function-ssr) runs to the Next.js page response:
+After [waterfall rendering](https://github.com/jaydenseric/react-waterfall-render) for a server side render, cache values are scanned for a `response` property (which should be non-enumerable so it won’t be included in the serialized JSON sent to the client for hydration) that is a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) instance.
+Any of the following HTTP [`Link`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) headers found in the responses are deduped and forwarded to the client in the Next.js page response:

 - [`dns-prefetch`](https://html.spec.whatwg.org/dev/links.html#link-type-dns-prefetch)
 - [`preconnect`](https://html.spec.whatwg.org/dev/links.html#link-type-preconnect)